ernestoyaquello/WordleSolver/README.md

 This simple program takes both of the criteria described above to calculate the next guess that is most likely to lead you to a victory.

+### How to use

+To get this program to assist you on your play, run the Python script `wordle_solver_play.py` and follow the instructions.

+To run automated tests with all the possible solutions of the game, run the Python script `wordle_solver_test.py`.

 ## Demo

 https://user-images.githubusercontent.com/2463287/149636634-85a28e0b-4143-4add-a3da-2e05b508c03f.mp4